-Texas Restructuring Appeal
+Texas Restructuring Appeals

 TNC received its final true-up order in May 2005 that resulted in refunds via a CTC which have been completed.
-The appeal brought by TNC of the final true-up order remains pending in state court.
+TNC appealed its final true-up order, which remains pending in state court.
 Management cannot predict the outcome of this court proceeding.
-If TNC ultimately succeeds in its appeal, it could have a material favorable effect on future net income, cash flows and financial condition.
+If TNC ultimately succeeds in its appeal, it could have a material favorable effect on future net income, cash flows and possibly financial condition.
 If TNC does not succeed in its appeal, it could have a material adverse effect on future net income, cash flows and possibly financial condition.